What to Wear / Business Portrait Advice

 • White shirts are ubiquitous, but light blue shirts are preferable for business portraits.

 • Skipping the tie?
 A shirt collar that maintains a straight and vertical orientation is more important here.
 Wear a colored shirt, and a less formal jacket.
 Do not reveal white undershirts under the neck.
 Use a v-neck style undershirt.
+Also, with the less formal, open collar and open suit/sport jacket look: Be sure your belt and belt buckle do not look worn and shabby.
+Digital capture is not forgiving.

 • Spread shirt collars are popular with many men, and the Full Windsor tie knot fills that wide spread the best.
 Several You-Tube instructional videos are on-line to learn how to tie a Full Windsor tie knot, and I suggest the Art of Manliness channel.